Really Simple Security offers two distinct approaches to Login Protection:

 - Enter the verification code as generated by your authenticator app and click Submit

-Switching between 2FA methods
+Switching between Login Authentication and 2FA methods

-The Users block contains an overview of the current 2FA settings for all users, allowing administrator(s) to verify which 2FA method a user has selected and whether they have already finished the 2FA configuration.
-It includes the following information for each user:
+The Users section contains an overview of the current Login Authentication settings for each registered user on the site, allowing administrator(s) to verify which method a user has selected and whether they have already completed the configuration.

 - Username: The user’s WordPress username